 The market for cooling systems in Africa is likely to include the infrastructure that takes outside air to cool the facilities

 The data center facilities in Africa support free cooling systems.
 The market for cooling systems in Africa is likely to depend on the construction of mega and hyperscale facilities, especially 10 MW capacity.
 The adoption of cooling systems depends on the IT load, system capacities, expenditure, and future requirements.
 The Africa data center market by racks is expected to grow at a CAGR of 14%.
 As 42U rack units are most commonly adopted in the market, the market share of this segment is expected to double by the end of the forecast period.
 The other cooling segment consists of pump systems, piping units, and valves.
 The adoption of these units depends on the type of cooling technique implemented by facilities such as air/liquid cooling.
 Large data center facilities are the major revenue contributors to this segment as they use the liquid-based cooling technique.

 The scarcity of water is expected to prompt large operators to invest in on-site water treatment plants

-While several small facilities in Africa use DX-based CRAC units that operate at a low rack power density of around 3 kW, medium and large data centers install CRAH units.
-With data centers now being built to handle more than 5 MW of IT load, the use of multiple CRAC & CRAH units in data halls is growing.
-Also, the adoption of air-cooled CRAC systems installed in line with cooling units in the data center that uses refrigerant or glycol-based cooling is expected to grow during the forecast period.
+While several small facilities in Africa use DX-based CRAC units that operate at a low rack power density of around 3 kW, medium and large data center install CRAH units.
+With facilities now being built to handle more than 5 MW of IT load, the use of multiple CRAC & CRAH units in data halls is growing.
+Also, the adoption of air-cooled CRAC systems installed in line with cooling units that uses refrigerant or glycol-based cooling is expected to grow during the forecast period.

 The market for chillers and cooling towers and dry coolers is growing significantly as data center operators in Africa are adopting modern cooling designs to decrease power consumption.